uis-prepcourse-2019/course-info/README.md

 ## Course information
 The purpose of the preparatory course is helping students to be ready for the necessary programming language for proceeding the course in UiS.
 Additionally, students can pre-experience several tools such as Autograder and Github so that they can be familiar before they start their actual class.
 ## Main task
 Your task is completing the skeleton code that we offer.
+If you complete the function, our Autograder system will call the function with a different parameter to test the different cases.
+Therefore you should not change the function name.
+It is important to consider the exceptional case to pass all the test.

 ![SampleCode](/images/sample-code.png)